mikegoubeaux/hass-arvee-timezonefinderL/README.md

 The library uses the Python `timezonefinder` package to look up timezones completely offline.
 It takes a pretty good amount of time to load the first time because it has to build the database.

+### NOTE ON TIMEZONEFINDER

+This fork of hass-arvee uses [timezonefinderL](https://pypi.org/project/timezonefinderL/) in place of timezonefinder.
+This is lighter weight and compiles on Home Assistant OS running on Raspberry Pi.

 ### NOTE ON CONTAINER-BASED HOME ASSISTANT

 The `timezonefinder` package requires the container to have compilers and build tools to install.
 You can read [here](https://github.com/home-assistant/core/issues/87682) as to why.
 To fix this you can log into the container with an interactive shell and install them manually: